tsk-tsk/tsk-tsk/README.md

 - To that [ScalaPolis2016](https://web.archive.org/web/20170606154012/http://konf.scalapolis.pl/#slot3) attendee, who noticed, that it's possible for a file to be both valid Scala and valid shell.
 - To those of the [ScalaPolis2016](https://web.archive.org/web/20170606154012/http://konf.scalapolis.pl/#slot3) and [FunctionalTricity 28.04.2016](https://www.meetup.com/FunctionalTricity/photos/26928835/449436348/) attendees, who have appreciated my points and to those who made fun of them.
 I enjoyed our conversations very much :smile:
+- To all people who gave me feedback after my talk on TSK at the [Scala Love 2021 conference](https://inthecity.scala.love/)
 - To the wonderful organizers of the mentioned events for having me and for still wanting me to speak! :wink: